The local-global conjecture for scheduling with non-linear cost: Experimental study

 \subsection{Improvement factor}

 In this section we measure the influence on the number of nodes generated during a resolution when our rules are used.
-For $\beta=2$ we compare our performance with the Mondal-Sen-H\"ohn-Jacobs rule, while for other values of $\beta$ we compare with the Sen-Dileepan-Ruparel rule.
+For $\beta=2$ we compare our performance with the Mondal-Sen-H\"ohn-Jacobs conditions defined in \citep{MondalSen:00:Conjecture-order-constraint-quadratic-penalty-function} and proved in \citep{HohnJacobs:12:Experimental-analytical-quadratic-penalty-function}, while for other values of $\beta$ we compare with the Sen-Dileepan-Ruparel condition defined in \citep{SenDileepan:90:Order-constraint-generalized-quadratic-penalty-function}.
 For fairness we excluded instances where the timeout was reached without the use of our rules.
 Figure~\ref{fig:ratio} shows the ratio between the average number of generated nodes when the algorithm is run with our rules, and when it is run without our rules.
-Clearly this factor is smaller for $\beta=2$, since the Mondal-Sen-H\"ohn-Jacobs rules apply here.
+Clearly this factor is smaller for $\beta=2$, since the Mondal-Sen-H\"ohn-Jacobs conditions apply here.

-We observe that the improvement factor is more important for hard instances, i.e.\ when $\sigma$ is small.
+We observe that the improvement factor is more significant for hard instances, i.e.\ when $\sigma$ is small.
 From the figures it seems that this behavior is not monotone, for $\beta=1.1$ the factor is less important with $\sigma=0.1$ than with $\sigma=0.3$.
 However this is an artifact of our pessimistic measurements, since we average only over instances which could be solved within the time limit, so in the statistics we filtered out the really hard instances.